Perry Gruberis creating Copiosis

 Say you decide you want a TV, car, designer clothes, musical instrument, nice furniture, cellphone, coffee maker, umbrella, whatever.
 Getting these things requires you do something that produces more positive effects in the world than negative ones.
 More Net Benefit in other words.

 How much NBR people get depends on how much Net Benefit they produce.
-How people get “paid” is decided by a non-government, all volunteer, totally open institution called the Payer Organization.
+How people get “paid” is decided by a non-government, all volunteer, totally open institution called the Copiosis Organization.
 They use an algorithm which measures one’s Net Benefit output and rewards the actor with calculated NBR.
-The Payer Organization’s sole job is ensure everyone is fairly “paid” through the algorithm.
+The Copiosis Organization’s sole job is ensure everyone is fairly “paid” through the algorithm.

-The Payer Organization is open to anyone and is all-volunteer.
+The Copiosis Organization is open to anyone and is all-volunteer.
 It comprises tens of millions of people dispersed worldwide monitoring human activity.
 The algorithm they use includes all variables needed to reward people for any action taken.
-Payers collect data the algorithm needs to calculate individual rewards, administer the algorithm, the software and performs other functions as needed, but they all support this core function of rewarding people.
-Payers have no other function and no other authority.
+They collect data the algorithm needs to calculate individual rewards, administer the algorithm, the software and performs other functions as needed, but they all support this core function of rewarding people.
+Copiosis Organization members have no other function and no other authority.
 They create no laws and have no ability to tell people what to do.

 Resources are distributed where the most Net Benefit is possible.
 Think about that.
 What activities would generate the most Net Benefit?
 It would be places where the most harm is currently happening.
 Environmental work, low income areas, places where civic unrest occurs, heavy industries that pollute and destroy the environment, the energy industry...all these areas would be transformed by peopled freed, and armed with resources to solve these challenge areas.
 But a whole lot of other areas would benefit too!